 Cathay Pacific has partnerships with top restaurants (such as Tosca, T’ang Court and Michelin-starred The French Window and The Whisk) to create special menus for passengers.

-For starters there was sesame smoked salmon with marinated prawn, mixed salad with artichoke.
+For starters, there was sesame smoked salmon with marinated prawn, mixed salad with artichoke.

-There were four choices of mains: braised chicken with flower mushroom, kalian and seamed jasmine rice; grilled Australian beef tenderloin with red wine sauce, potatoes, French beans and capsicum; seafood curry, steamed rice with shallots and kaffir lime leaves, stir-fried mixed vegetables; saffron and ricotta tortellini with tomato concasse and pesto sauce.
+There were four choices of mains: braised chicken with flower mushroom, kalian and steamed jasmine rice; grilled Australian beef tenderloin with red wine sauce, potatoes, French beans and capsicum; seafood curry, steamed rice with shallots and kaffir lime leaves, stir-fried mixed vegetables; saffron and ricotta tortellini with tomato concasse and pesto sauce.

-For dessert, a selection of cheese (fourme d’ambert, arenberger and French Brie) with spiced pear paste followed by fruit and a banana cheese cake with raspberry coulis.
+For dessert, a selection of cheese (fourme d’ambert, arenberger and French Brie) with spiced pear paste followed by fruit and a banana cheesecake with raspberry coulis.
 My chicken was tasty.
 No complaints there.

 Although I am not an expert at choosing wine, I do like a drop of red wine.
 I decided to try the promotional offering from Portugal.